squer-solutions/reactive-meetup/README.md

 Additionally, the application should be able to filter the logs based on an input string and display only the logs that contain the input string.

+## Structure

+The project is divided into 3 parts:
+- Frontend containing the SPA Angular Application `frontend`
+- Backend containing the Spring Webflux Server `backend`
+- Sample Code used in the presentation `rxjs-samples`

 ## Getting Started